 The CPAAOB encourages inspected audit firms to take their initiatives in improving their operation, by analyzing the causes of the deficiencies identified in the inspections and sharing them through dialogue with the inspected audit firms.
-You can see the Case Report from Audit Firm Inspection Results for detailed information about examples of deficiencies identified during the inspections and their causes.
+The Case Report from Audit Firm Inspection Results is available for detailed information about examples of deficiencies identified during the inspections and their causes.
+(For the overview of the Case Report, see "C. The CPAAOB Monitoring Perspectives, Objectives etc., 5.
+Communication of Monitoring Information".)